-The successful candidates will join the new NASA Interdisciplinary Consortium for Astrobiology Research (ICAR) team led by the University of California, Santa Cruz (PI: Natalie Batalha) and including researchers at the University of Hawai’i Manoa, University of Colorado Boulder, University of Kansas, and NASA Ames Research Center.
+The successful candidates will be part of the NASA Interdisciplinary Consortium for Astrobiology Research (ICAR) team led by the University of California, Santa Cruz (PI: Natalie Batalha), including researchers at the University of Hawai’i Manoa, University of Colorado Boulder, University of Kansas, and NASA Ames Research Center.
+The program includes funding for cross-institute collaborations.
 The consortium aims to trace the physical and chemical pathways of volatile elements from protoplanetary disk formation, through disk evolution to planet formation, the accretion of volatiles within planets, and the formation, evolution, and loss of planetary atmospheres, establishing a scientific foundation for detecting the signatures of life on other worlds.
-As a member of the consortium, the successful candidate will be expected to follow the rules for collaboration within the Nexus for Exoplanet System Science (NExSS) meant to promote open communication and open access in astrobiology research.

-The Postdoctoral Fellows in Astrobiology at UCSC will have the opportunity to work with faculty who are world leaders in the study of exoplanets, the origin of life, planetary science, high-energy astrophysics, and instrument development.
+Postdoctoral Scholars in Astrobiology at UCSC will have the opportunity to work with faculty who are world leaders in the study of exoplanets, the origin of life, earth & planetary science, and modern instrumentation as well as humanists considering the ethics of space science and the impact of astrobiology on society.
 Candidates are encouraged to describe how their research might impact these broader astrobiology goals and catalyze interdisciplinary collaborations within the team.
-We are especially interested in candidates who have applied creativity and innovation to their research.

-UCSC Astrobiology is a new initiative undertaking groundbreaking research while training diverse new generations of astrobiologists.
-This effort is inherently interdisciplinary, demanding varied expertise.
-The positions require that the Postdoctoral Fellows successfully work independently and collaborate collegially with faculty, postdocs, and students.
-The Fellows may reside in the Department of Astronomy and Astrophysics or the Department of Earth and Planetary Sciences.
-The Fellows will have an opportunity to interact with visitors from around the world from the successful Other Worlds Laboratory summer program.
-We encourage applications by candidates from diverse backgrounds, who have overcome significant challenges, or who work to expand the field of astrophysics beyond its previous boundaries.
+UCSC’s nascent Astrobiology Initiative is undertaking groundbreaking research while training diverse new generations of astrobiologists.
+Scholars will be immersed in a dynamic environment of growth as we build new programs and collaborations.
+Astrobiology is inherently interdisciplinary, demanding varied expertise.
+Postdoctoral Scholars will work independently but also be encouraged to collaborate in an inclusive and welcoming environment with a broad swath of faculty, postdocs, and students.
+Successful candidates may reside in the Department of Astronomy and Astrophysics or the Department of Earth and Planetary Sciences.
+The Scholars will have an opportunity to interact with visitors from around the world from the successful Other Worlds Laboratory summer program.

 Fellows will have access to the University of California Observatories, including Lick Observatory, which has the Shane 3m and 2.4m Automated Planet Finder (APF) telescopes, as well as Keck Observatory through Faculty PIs.
 Funding is available for travel, conferences and publications.
 Relocation expenses up to $3000 will be covered.
-These positions will be located in Santa Cruz as UCSC has transitioned to a largely successful in-person university mode, via vaccine mandates and contact tracing.
+These positions will be located on the UC Santa Cruz campus.
+Time can be divided between on-site and remote work.

 ACADEMIC TITLE: Postdoctoral Scholar

-SALARY: Commensurate with qualifications and experiences.
-Minimum annual salary rates are made based on the individual’s Experience Level, which is determined by the number of months of postdoctoral service at any institution.
-See current salary scale for Postdoctoral Titles at https://apo.ucsc.edu/compensation/salary-scales/index.html.
+SALARY: The program offers competitive stipends commensurate with qualifications and experiences.
+Minimum annual salary rates are made based on the individual’s experience level, which is determined by the number of months of postdoctoral service at any institution.

-POSITION AVAILABLE: Immediately after selection, no later than November 1, 2022.
+POSITION AVAILABLE: Upon selection, preferably no later than September 1, 2023.

 MAXIMUM DURATION OF SERVICE IN A POSTDOCTORAL TITLE: Postdoctoral Scholar appointments are full-time; the initial appointment is for one year, with the possibility of reappointment for a total of three years.
 Reappointment will be contingent upon positive performance review and availability of funding.

-APPLICATION REQUIREMENTS: All documents and materials must be submitted as a single PDF and should be forwarded to Deana Tanguay (email@example.com), the Astrobiology Initiative Program Coordinator.
-Applications must include a curriculum vitae with list of publications, and a research statement that includes a brief summary of relevant experience and research interests.
-Please have three or more recommendation letters emailed to firstname.lastname@example.org.
-Please refer to “Astrobiology Postdoc” in all correspondence.
+APPLICATION REQUIREMENTS: All documents and materials must be submitted as a single PDF and should be forwarded to Natalie Batalha (email@example.com), the Director of the UCSC Astrobiology Initiative.
+Applications must include a curriculum vitae with list of publications, and a research statement that includes a brief summary of relevant experience in addition to future research interests.
+Please have three or more recommendation letters emailed to the same address by the same application deadline.
+We appreciate reference to “Astrobiology Postdoc” in the subject line of all correspondence.

-CV (Not to exceed two pages, excluding list of publications):
+CV (Not to exceed two pages, excluding list of publications which as no limit):